jiricodes/nss-cloud/docs/report.md

 ### 7.X Others
 - cetrificate: Cetrificate is needed for using https.
 For example Let's Encrypt is a service that can provide a cetrificate for an ip address.
 We used Certbot from EFF to get the cetrificate.

+- Restricted resources: The `standard.small` VM flavor (type) our project uses in the CSC Pouta has somewhat limited computing resources.
+To ensure that all the system components this project consists of were allocated adequate amount of memory and CPU cycles we ended up utilizing docker limitations.
+  - Docker accepts command line arguments to impose soft- and hard- memory limits and restrictions on CPU resources.
+The PostgreSQL container was graced with 384 MB with additional 384 MB available for swapping.
+CPU cycles utilization was constrained to atmost 50\% of one of the cores on the VM.

 - We ran into problems with MariaDB and Nextcloud co-operation.
 The problem that rose when trying to connect to database was "Error while trying to initialise the database: An exception occurred while executing a query: SQLSTATE[HY000]: General error: 4047 InnoDB refuses to write tables with ROW_FORMAT=COMPRESSED or KEY_BLOCK_SIZE."
 We tried to debug it, but after some time with google and Nextcloud errordatabase we decided it would be easier to replace MariaDB with PostgreSQL.
-And so we did.
+And thus we ended up using POstgreSQL instead of MariaDB.

 ## 8 Evaluation
 	Methodology used for evaluating the system performance, and the key results